pattonsgirl/CEG3120-Template/README.md

-# CEG2350 - Lab Work
+# CEG3120 - Course Work
-Lab work for CEG 2350 at Wright State University, Department of Computer Science and Engineering
+Course work for CEG 3120 at Wright State University, Department of Computer Science and Engineering